-In the Foundation Stage we set realistic and challenging expectations matched to the needs of our children, so that most achieve the Early Learning Goals by the end of the foundation stage.
-We help them do this by carefully planning daily activities to meet the needs of all learners i.e. boys and girls, children with special educational needs, those that are more able, those that have any disabilities.
-When planning activities staff are also very aware of the differing social and cultural backgrounds and ethnic groups our children are from.
+In the Foundation Stage we set realistic and challenging expectations matched to the needs and interests of our children.
+We provide carefully planned daily activities to meet the needs of all learners i.e. boys and girls, children with special educational needs, those that are more able, those that have any disabilities.
+When planning activities staff are also very aware of the differing social and cultural backgrounds and ethnic groups our children are from and constantly respond to the needs, interests and stage of development of each child in their care.

-Good planning is the key to making children's learning effective, exciting, varied and progressive.
+Staff plan carefully using specific texts as 'hooks' to inspire and drive learning each half term.
+We ensure that we make children's learning effective, exciting, varied and progressive.
 Effective learning builds on and extends what children know and can already do.
 All staff who work in the Foundation Stage are involved in this process and a range of differentiated tasks are planned accordingly.